Car Import Calculator: Calculate Shipping and Tax Costs Easily

 The default responsibility for HS codes in most countries falls upon the importer.
 He should be the one providing codes to the carrier for the manifest.
 The information is needed for the manifest for customs declarations.

 It is becoming more popular that the exporter supplies the codes to their shipping carrier.
-When you are your agent and client, using a shipping company that can help you with all the paperwork is definitely worth its weight in gold.
+When you are your agent and client, using a shipping company that can help you with all the paperwork is worth its weight in gold.

 Holds and Exams by Customs